Portfolio careers: a very modern way of working

 27th October 2020

-The coronavirus pandemic has affected all of us in one way or another, including our working lives.
-We have had to change the way we work in a number of ways e.g. social distancing, wearing masks, working from home, virtual meetings and fewer paid hours.
-As a result of the latter, some people have looked to change career path or pick up extra hours in alternative employment.
+The coronavirus pandemic affected all of us in one way or another, including in our working lives.
+We had to change the way we work in a number of ways e.g. social distancing, wearing masks, working from home, virtual meetings and fewer paid hours.
+As a result of the latter, some people looked to change career path or pick up extra hours in alternative employment.

-However, in the current situation, changing jobs and finding other work is not easy.
-Lots of people are facing redundancy and severe hardship as a result of closures, especially in sectors like hospitality.
-Perhaps, though, this is also an opportunity to view the concept of a ‘career’ differently.
+However, changing jobs and finding other work has not been easy.
+Lots of people faced redundancy and severe hardship as a result of closures, especially in sectors like hospitality.
+Perhaps, though, this presented an opportunity to view the concept of a ‘career’ differently.